- Current Prices:$99,500 to $1,025,000

 - Lot Sizes:less than 1/8 - 1/2 acres

-Little Havana offers a variety of home designs to fit any buyer.
-Most common in this neighborhood are attached homes, which usually have home owner association fees ranging from $12 to $888, and taxes for the year range from as low as $548 to as high as $205,790.
+You can find home designs and prices to accommodate your budget in the community of Little Havana.
+Most common in this neighborhood are attached homes, which usually have monthly homeowner association fees ranging from $65 to $890, and taxes for the year range from as low as $548 to as high as $205,790.
 There are also a variety of single-family homes.
-Those usually have home owner association fees ranging from $12 to $888, and taxes for the year can range from $742 to $14,449.
+Those usually have quarterly homeowner association fees ranging from $65 to $890.
+Property taxes for the year range from as low as $1,363 to as high as $14,449.
+Perfect for those with vehicles, many of these residences feature a driveway with a garage.

 Where to Live